eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

 ## Configuration
 * When visiting the site, the navdrawer should be closed for maximum space.
 Afterwards, a reloading of the site for better alignment in the tables
-  * Blocks are disabled by default
+  * Blocks are disabled by default and the nav drawer gets closed
 * The settings menu and it's functions are currently WIP

 ## Screenshot